Are you planning a vacation to New Zealand? Here is why you should add a unique place to your list – the Coromandel Peninsula!

 6. Enjoy a unique train ride at Driving Creek Railway

-You wouldn’t want to miss a cool train ride in Coromandel, right?
-This train ride is one of the most popular Coromandel attractions and even a New Zealand must-do.
+You wouldn’t want to miss a cool train ride in The Coromandel, right?
+This train ride is one of the most popular Coromandel attractions and a New Zealand must-do.
 This trip will take you on an amazing railway situated in the mountains.
-It will only take 1-hour round trip.
-The railway track goes up a mountain and then reaches a viewing platform (The Eyefull Tower) situated 165 m above Coromandel.
+It will only take 1-hour, round trip.
+The railway track goes up a mountain and then reaches a viewing platform (The Eyefull Tower) located 165 m above Coromandel.
 You will get the chance to admire the amazing natural scenery and pottery sculptures that can be found along the track.

-HOW TO GET THERE: The driving creek road is situated only 3 km north of Coromandel Town (a drive of 2 hours and 45 minutes from Auckland)
+HOW TO GET THERE: Driving Creek Road is located only 3 km north of the town of Coromandel (a 2 hour and 45 minute drive from Auckland)

 PRICES: $35 NZD for one adult, $13 NZD for one kid, $83 NZD for a family of 4.
 All prices are for the roundtrip ride.
-You can check the complete prices on their official website.
+You can check the complete price list on their official website.

-7. Discover the Coromandel Peninsula in a Harley Davidson Chauffeured Passenger Tour
+7. Discover the Coromandel Peninsula on a Harley Davidson Chauffeured Passenger Tour

 If you don’t have a lot of time to explore The Coromandel, but you want to value every second of it, then I suggest you visit the area in style, with a Harley Davidson chauffeured passenger tour!